- UCAS course code

 - View full page

 Where applicants are applying for science and related degrees, this is likely to be made explicit in the offers you will receive.

-We require grades AAA-ABB, including Chemistry and one of Biology, Physics and Maths (the Hard Sciences).
-You must have a minimum of grades AB in at least two Hard Sciences and pass the practical assessments in these subjects.
-If your grades are AAB or higher, we will accept a grade A in Geography, Psychology, Environmental Studies or PE in place of the second Hard Science.
+If your grades are AAB or higher, with grade A in Chemistry, we will accept a grade A in Geography, Psychology, Environmental Studies or Physical Education in place of the second Core Science.

 Language entry requirements

 In addition to the above, each language has specific entry requirements.

 - French: an A-level in French (grade B) or equivalent is required.